Here are some intelligent, useful ideas for creating your healthiest body yet – even in your fifties and beyond.

 I usually answer, “It’s what I don’t eat.”

 My answer is the most honest one I can give; however, it usually surprises the asker.

 People seem to expect me to say something more like “I do 100 crunches every morning.”

 But, really, one’s daily diet is the most significant lifestyle factor for improving health and appearance.

 It’s not the only factor, but it is the biggest.

-To become fit over fifty, I’ve relied on fundamental principles based on recent advances in scientific research:
+To become fit in my fifties, I’ve relied on fundamental principles based on recent advances in scientific research:

 - genetics is not always inevitable; rather, they reveal potentiality; beneficial genes can be turned on – or off – simply by following specific lifestyle protocols.

 - inflammation is a primary cause of accelerated aging and disease; among the easiest ways to reduce inflammation is via key nutritional habits.

 - for purposes of cellular health and DNA repair, the human body can benefit by daily consumption of up to 9 (loose) cups of vegetables a day (both cooked and raw) – a combination of leafy greens, cruciferous, and rainbow colors.